5 divorce mistakes women make (and what to do instead)

 So they respond to every message immediately, even the hostile ones.
 They agree to things they're not comfortable with because the alternative feels confrontational.
 They take responsibility for how their ex is feeling, how he's coping, how he's managing.
 And in doing all of that, they run themselves into the ground.

-I want to be clear – I'm not saying be aggressive.
+I'm not saying be aggressive.
 I'm not saying manufacture conflict.
 But there is a real difference between keeping things functional and keeping things nice.
-And the pursuit of nice often costs women enormously.
+And the pursuit of nice often costs women enormously – in energy, in mental health, and sometimes in the quality of their settlement.

 What to do instead

 Shift your goal.
-The goal is not nice – it's workable.
-That might mean:
+The goal is not ‘nice’ – it's ‘workable’.
+That might look like:

 • Communicating in writing where possible, so there's a record and you have time to think before you respond